-As of January 2020, the San Diego Superior Court Juvenile Division announced that they will now have a specialty calendar on the dependency side for foster children at risk of or who have a history of CSEC activity.
+In January 2020, the San Diego Superior Court Juvenile Division announced that they will now have a specialty calendar on the dependency side for children in foster care at risk of or who have a history of CSEC activity.
 The court hopes to empower these youth by implementing the objectives used in RISE Court and working with the community partners that have been so influential there.
 The court’s goal is for these youth to successfully leave the life of trafficking and protect them from being exploited further.

 January is National Slavery and Human Trafficking Prevention Month.
 Across the world, millions of people, including children, are subject to human trafficking and it is thought to generate over $30 billion worldwide.2 Many victims of trafficking are victims of abuse or neglect.
-This history of trauma is what traffickers seek to exploit and foster children have become the easiest target.1 Research has shown the life expectancy for exploited children is seven years from their exploitation date, with homicide or HIV/AIDS accounting for the majority of the deaths.7
+This history of trauma is what traffickers seek to exploit, and youth in foster care have become the easiest target.1 Research has shown the life expectancy for exploited children is seven years from their exploitation date, with homicide or HIV/AIDS accounting for the majority of the deaths.7

-You can help now by becoming an advocate for foster children and/or exploited youth through Voices for Children’s CASA program.
+You can help now by becoming an advocate for children in foster care and/or exploited youth through Voices for Children’s CASA program.
 Sign up for a volunteer Information Session to take the first step in your CASA journey and learn more.